Decoupling Inventory Explained: A Practical Business Guide

 2. Supports order prioritization

 With decoupling inventory in place, companies can prioritize and fulfill urgent or high-value orders while waiting for replenishments.
-This approach ensures timely delivery of critical commitments, especially for backordered, prepaid, or contract-bound orders, helping to sustain customer satisfaction and revenue.
+This approach ensures the timely delivery of critical commitments, especially for backordered, prepaid, or contract-bound orders, helping to sustain customer satisfaction and revenue.

 3. Enables scheduled maintenance